ManticoreGamesInc/platform-documentation/src/extensions.md

 ### Autocomplete

-We provide autocompletion files with all CORE API for VS Code, Atom and ZeroBrane:
+We provide autocompletion files with all CORE API for VS Code, Atom and soon ZeroBraneStudio:

 #### Visual Studio Code & Atom